 We also complete preventative quality assessments to potentially stop issues occurring in the future.
-We provide analysis for products spanning all sectors, including food and drink packaging, domestic glass, furniture, scientific glassware and pharmaceutical packaging.
+We provide glass fracture analysis for products spanning all sectors, including food and drink packaging, domestic glass, furniture, scientific glassware and pharmaceutical packaging.

 Glass items are very strong when used correctly, however damage or defects can cause unexpected failure.
 Reasons for breakages include design problems, glass quality issues, manufacturing or processing issues, material interaction, mishandling or abuse.